August 2021 Kabul drone strike

-On 29 August 2021, an unmanned drone attack by the United States killed 10 civilians in Kabul, Afghanistan, including 7 children.
+On 29 August 2021, an unmanned drone attack by the United States killed 10 civilians in Kabul, Afghanistan, including 7 children, with the youngest victim being two-years-old.
 The U.S. initially said that the vehicle targeted in the strike had visited an Islamic State safe house and that there had been several secondary explosions, implying there had been explosives at the scene.
 Eyewitnesses and later independent investigations disproved this statement.
 Three weeks later, the U.S. confirmed that the target of the strike was a Toyota Corolla carrying aid workers and that only civilians had been killed in the strike.
 No U.S. personnel faced disciplinary action for the attack, which prompted a group of 50 U.S. legislators to call for a review of military practices.

 Background

 The attack occurred soon after the Fall of Kabul which led to the end of the War in Afghanistan that lasted from 2001 to 2021.
 In the days after the Fall of Kabul, mass civilian evacuations took place at Hamid Karzai International Airport.
 During these evacuations, the airport was attacked by a suicide bomber, which killed at least 183 people.

 U.S. forces believed that subsequent attacks from ISIS were imminent, and through a series of erroneous intelligence decisions linked a white 1996 Toyota Corolla and its driver, Zemari Ahmadi, to a terrorist plot.
 In actuality, Ahmadi was a worker for Nutrition and Education International, a California-based aid group.